Don’t Stop the MoJo and Cancel Your Treatments Too Early!

-Those Pesky Mosquitoes, Ticks and Fleas Aren’t Gone Just Yet…
+Those Pesky, Mosquitoes, Ticks, Fleas and Other Outdoor Pests Aren’t Gone Just Yet…

 Colder temperatures are right around the corner, but they aren’t here just yet!
 The climate outside is still warm enough for mosquitoes, ticks and fleas to continue to thrive – and they will be thriving longer than you may expect…